HD 140283: Age and significance

-The proportions of elements in such metal-poor stars is modelled to tell us much of the earlier nucleosynthetic ("metals") yield, that is of elements other than hydrogen and helium from the supernovae of the locally-extinct Population III stars.
+The proportions of elements in such metal-poor stars is modelled to tell us much of the earlier nucleosynthetic ("metals") yield, that is of elements other than hydrogen and helium from the supernovae of the locally-extinct population III stars.
 Some of the latter may be visible in gravitational lensing in looking at deepest images such as the Hubble Ultra-Deep Field (i.e., their brief existence before their turning into supernovae).
 As with HD 122563, CS22892-0052, and CD−38 245, HD 140283 has an excess of oxygen and the alpha elements relative to iron.
 While the proportions of these elements is much lower in HD 140283 than in the Sun, they are not as low as is the case for iron.
-The implication is that the first population of stars generated the alpha elements preferentially to other groups of elements, including the iron peak and s-process.
+The implication is that the first population of stars generated the alpha elements preferentially to other groups of elements, such as the iron peak and s-process.
 Unlike those other metal-poor stars, HD 140283 has a detectable amount of lithium, a consequence of HD 140283 having not yet evolved into a red giant and thereby not yet having undergone the first dredge-up.

+By 2018, parallax measurements by the Gaia on its second catalogue, Gaia DR2, implied a distance of 62.057 pc with an error of 0.44%, which was later improved to 61.673 pc in the Gaia DR3 Catalog.
+This is significantly higher than the 58.28 pc in the Hipparcos catalogue and 58.3 pc from a Hubble parallax, which were used in the previous age estimates, and imply a larger stellar mass and hence a lower age.
+An age of 12.0±0.5 billion years was estimated in 2022 using evolutionary models and interferometric observations, while a more detailed study in 2024 found an age between 12 and 14 billion years, depending on the chemical abundances used.
+A 2025 study using asteroseismology found a more precise age of 14.2±0.4 billion years, which is still in agreement with the age of the Universe within one standard deviation.